Political systems of the Asante Empire: Odikuro

 Each village in Asante had a chief called Odikro who was the owner of the village.
 The Odikro was responsible for the maintenance of law and order.
 He also served as a medium between the people of his jurisdiction, the ancestor and the gods.
 As the head of the village, the Odikro presided over the village council.

 Queen

 Queen Yaa Asantewaa led her state, Ejisu, in the War of the Golden Stool against the British.

 The queen or Ohenemaa was an important figure in Asante political systems.
 She was the most powerful female in the Empire.
 She had the prerogative of being consulted in the process of installing a chief or the king, as she played a major role in the nomination and selection.
 She settled disputes involving women and was involved in decision-making alongside the Council of elders and chiefs.
 Not only did she participate in the judicial and legislative processes, but also in the making and unmaking of war, and the distribution of land.

-Osei Kwadwo reforms

-The offices of government and public administration in Asante were completely reorganized during the reign of Asantehene Osei Kwadwo (r.
-1764–1777) in a major administrative reform.
-He began a meritocratic system of appointing central officials according to their ability, rather than their birth.
-A group classification emerged in Asante politics.